 |Court Reporter||Persuading, Organizing||

 Court reporters create word-for-word transcriptions at trials, depositions, administrative hearings, and other legal proceedings.
-Some court reporters provide captioning for television and real-time translation for deaf or hard-of-hearing people at public events, in business meetings, and in classrooms.
+Simultaneous captioners provide similar transcriptions for television or for presentations in other settings, such as press conferences and business meetings, for people who are deaf or hard of hearing.

 |Craft or Fine Artist||Building, Creating, Persuading||